jiahaoliu1891/Language-and-The-World/README.md

 # Language and The World
 <br>

 Nowadays Deep Learning models (such as Bert) have largely promoted the development of Natural Language Processing.
 The main idea is to learn language model from large corpus.
-Despite the great success on many different NLP tasks, such as QA, deep learning models still fail to really **understand** what human language.
+Despite the great success on many different NLP tasks, such as QA, deep learning models still fail to really **understand** human language.
 The thought experiment ["Chinese Room"](https://en.wikipedia.org/wiki/Chinese_room) tells why.
 <br>

 In my opinion, people learn language by understanding the world.
 In human's mind, we have a model for language, and also a model for the physical and mental world.
 Just as the introduction of Knowledge Graph from Google: